 A product is clearly labeled gluten free

-Increasing numbers of products state they are gluten free on the packaging.
-Australian standards require manufacturers to test products labelled ‘gluten free’ and/or carrying the crossed grain symbol.
-The ‘gluten free’ claim is made after testing is carried out by an external laboratory.
-The crossed grain symbol is the endorsement symbol by Coeliac Australia that the product is gluten free, once again needing stringent testing.
+Increasing numbers of products state they are gluten-free on the packaging.
+Australian standards require manufacturers to test products labeled ‘gluten-free’ and/or carrying the crossed grain symbol.
+The ‘gluten-free’ claim is made after testing is carried out by an external laboratory.
+The crossed grain symbol is the endorsement symbol by Coeliac Australia that the product is gluten-free, once again needing stringent testing.
 The difference is the test results.
-To carry the ‘gluten free’ claim, the product must contain less than 3ppm of gluten (referring to the sensitivity of testing).
+To carry the ‘gluten-free’ claim, the product must contain less than 3ppm of gluten (referring to the sensitivity of testing).
 To carry the endorsed logo, the product must contain less than 20ppm of gluten.
-The Coeliac Society has recently reported that evidence based medical research has found this to be a safe level for people with coeliac disease.
+The Coeliac Society has recently reported that evidence-based medical research has found this to be a safe level for people with coeliac disease.

-Although some products contain ingredients that are on the avoid list such as soy sauce, if the product is labelled gluten free this means it has been tested and as a result no gluten was detected.
-In other words a 'gluten free' marking in fact trumps the ingredient listing making life a little less complicated for those who are constantly reading labels.
+Although some products contain ingredients that are on the avoid list such as soy sauce if the product is labeled gluten-free this means it has been tested and as a result, no gluten was detected.
+In other words a ‘gluten-free’ marking, in fact, trumps the ingredient listing making life a little less complicated for those who are constantly reading labels.

 Some products are gluten free by ingredient

-There are a number of products out there that are gluten free by ingredient but aren't specifically labelled gluten free, for example some yoghurts.
+There are a number of products out there that are gluten free by ingredient but aren’t specifically labeled gluten-free, for example, some yogurts.
 When purchasing these products check the ingredient list and other statements to ensure everything listed is gluten free; no wheat, barley, rye, oats or any ingredients derived from them.
-Be sure to avoid any products that contain an 'either/or' statement for example 'starch (wheat or corn)'; these are not safe for those who are unable to eat gluten.
+Be sure to avoid any products that contain an ‘either/or’ statement for example ‘starch (wheat or corn)’; these are not safe for those who are unable to eat gluten.

-There are some exceptions to the rule detailed above - any ingredients ending in -ose, e.g. dextrose and glucose.
-Which, although sometimes derived from gluten containing grains, are so heavily processed there is no detectable gluten remaining.
-Caramel colour (150) also falls in this category.
+There are some exceptions to the rule detailed above – any ingredients ending in -one, e.g. dextrose and glucose.
+Which, although sometimes derived from gluten-containing grains, are so heavily processed there is no detectable gluten remaining.
+Caramel color (150) also falls in this category.

 Beware of statements and clauses

-There is one other area on packaging that you should check and this is the 'allergens', 'contains' and 'may contain' clauses.
-These are generally found below the ingredient list and should always be checked for gluten containing sources.
+There is one other area on the packaging that you should check and this is the ‘allergens’, ‘contains’ and ‘may contain’ clauses.
+These are generally found below the ingredient list and should always be checked for gluten-containing sources.
 The different types of clauses and statements can be tricky so we have listed them below with detailed description on determining what is safe to consume;

-- 'Contains' clause - Products that contain anything derived from a gluten containing grain, for example glucose, dextrose or caramel colour that list wheat as the source will then have a 'contains' clause listing gluten or wheat.
-In this case if you can clearly see the ingredient containing wheat is actually gluten free because of the manufacturing process, you are able to eat it.
-Icecream is a good example of this, most have a 'contains' clause stating wheat but if you look at the ingredients list and the only source of wheat in the product is glucose (which through processing becomes gluten free), it is safe.
-Please be aware though that if it isn't a gluten free ingredient (e.g. wheat starch) then the product should not be consumed.
+- ‘Contains’ clause – Products that contain anything derived from a gluten-containing grain, for example, glucose, dextrose or caramel color that lists wheat as the source will then have a ‘contains’ clause listing gluten or wheat.
+In this case, if you can clearly see the ingredient containing wheat is actually gluten free because of the manufacturing process, you are able to eat it.
+Icecream is a good example of this, most have a ‘contains’ clause stating wheat but if you look at the ingredients list and the only source of wheat in the product is glucose (which through processing becomes gluten-free), it is safe.
+Please be aware though that if it isn’t a gluten-free ingredient (e.g. wheat starch) then the product should not be consumed.

-- 'May contain' and 'allergens' clause - Many products can be made using gluten free ingredients but they might be manufactured on plant and equipment that was used to make something that contained gluten or in some cases gluten containing products are used to clean that plant and equipment.
-Carefully check the packaging for 'allergen' and 'may contain' clauses to warn if a product has come into contact with gluten, this is the same clause that states nuts, lactose or eggs may be present.
-If gluten, wheat, barley, rye or oats are mentioned the product is not safe for consumption by those with Coeliac Disease or a gluten intolerance.
-Please note that there is a marked difference between the 'contains' clause and 'may contain' clause.
-If a product 'may contain' or lists allergens of wheat or gluten it is not suitable for those who require a gluten free diet.
+- ‘May contain’ and ‘allergens’ clause – Many products can be made using gluten-free ingredients but they might be manufactured on plant and equipment that was used to make something that contained gluten or in some cases gluten-containing products are used to clean that plant and equipment.
+Carefully check the packaging for ‘allergen’ and ‘may contain’ clauses to warn if a product has come into contact with gluten, this is the same clause that states nuts, lactose or eggs may be present.
+If gluten, wheat, barley, rye or oats are mentioned the product is not safe for consumption by those with Coeliac Disease or gluten intolerance.
+Please note that there is a marked difference between the ‘contains’ clause and ‘may contain’ clause.
+If a product ‘may contain’ or lists allergens of wheat or gluten it is not suitable for those who require a gluten-free diet.

-Learning to and making a habit of reading labels is a difficult but very important step in having a successful gluten free diet.
-Never stop reading labels, even on your regular products, as manufacturers have no responsibility to openly inform the public of changes to ingredients - for a case in point read this article about Cadbury, their recent labelling changes are disappointing to the chocolate lover.
-This may also mean that you discover something you once loved you can now eat, if manufacturers improve their processes to be gluten free friendly.
+Learning to and making a habit of reading labels is a difficult but very important step in having a successful gluten-free diet.
+Never stop reading labels, even on your regular products, as manufacturers have no responsibility to openly inform the public of changes to ingredients – for a case in point read this article about Cadbury, their recent labeling changes are disappointing to the chocolate lover.
+This may also mean that you discover something you once loved you can now eat if manufacturers improve their processes to be gluten-free friendly.